kimney/AoE3RM/README.md

 AoE3RM
 ======

-GUI Support for creating a subset of AoE3 RM
+GUI Support for creating a subset of AoE3 Random Map

+* Diciding constraints parameter by GUI, according to MY test.
+* Generate script code.

+Currently support small subset of RM.